The charging time on the Tesla Supercharger depends on various factors. First these are:

 Each charge post is labeled with a number and letter, either A or B (e.g. 1A, 1B, 2A, 2B).
 When possible, select a charge post with a unique number that is not currently connected to a vehicle.
 When a unique number isn’t available, the Supercharger cabinet has technology to share available power between charge posts A and B. To maximize power, park at a Supercharger shared with a car that is nearly done charging.
 For Superchargers in urban areas, there is no need to consider these suggestions, as those sites do not share available power; each car has dedicated power available.

 On Supercharger V3 stations, this limitation with the shared charging rectifier does not exist.
-Both chargers of a pair are able to provide full speed at the same time.
-V3 Superchargers are also able to provide 250 kW.
+Both chargers of a pair can provide full speed simultaneously.
+V3 Superchargers can also provide 250 kW.

-With this design, Tesla is able to ensure that if individual components fail, some of the supercharger charging stations will still function.
-At the same time, more vehicles can be operated with fewer resources and costs.
+With this design, Tesla can ensure that if individual components fail, some supercharger charging stations will still function.
+Concurrently, more vehicles can be operated with fewer resources and costs.
 If each Supercharger V2 charging station were to have 150 kW exclusively available at all times, only half as many charging stations per location would be possible.
 Since charging with such a high charging current is only ever necessary for a short time, the costs and benefits are optimally balanced here.

-So if you are in a hurry yourself, it might be worthwhile to change your parking space.
+So if you are rushing yourself, it might be worthwhile to change your parking space.
 For example, if you start charging with a 100 kWh battery next to an almost empty Tesla.
-If your neighbour’s battery charges under optimal conditions and demands the maximum for itself, it can take a while.
-In the worst case, the 30 kW left over for your own vehicle can then drag on for a good 15 minutes and extend the total Tesla Supercharger charging time accordingly.
+If your neighbor’s battery charges under optimal conditions and demands the maximum for itself, it can take a while.
+In the worst case, the 30 kW left over for your vehicle can then drag on for a good 15 minutes and extend the total Tesla Supercharger charging time accordingly.